MoTTTT/podzone/docs/technicalStaticSite.md

 ## Helm Chart description

-**Hardened Apache Web Server with git-sync, and LetsEncrypt certificate**
+### Hardened Apache Web Server with git-sync, and LetsEncrypt certificate

-This Helm Chart contains the following resources:
+The Helm Chart contains the following resources:

-- clusterissuer.yaml: Set the `issuer` definition in values.yaml
+- clusterissuer.yaml: This sets up a config for the certificate requests.
+Set the `issuer` definition in values.yaml
-- certificate.yaml: Set the `certificate` definition in values.yaml
+- certificate.yaml: This sets up a certificate for the site.
+Set the `certificate` definition in values.yaml
 - configmap.yaml: This loads a minimal `httpd.conf` file, with security hardening appropriate for a static site
 - deployment.yaml: This spins up Apache, with a git-sync-sidecar, and uses the `httpd.conf` configmap
-- ingress.yaml: Set the `ingres` definition in values.yaml
+- service.yaml: This is a cluster internal endpoint that load balances requests to the pods in the deployment.
-- service.yaml: Service endpoint for the deployment
+- ingress.yaml: This sets up an external endpoint, and routes requests to the Service.
+Set the `ingres` definition in values.yaml
 - serviceaccount.yaml: Service Account for the deployment

 ## Prerequisites